otecMuxah/Parser_plus_API/README.md

   ./manage.py runserver

-Go to URL - localhost:8000
+Go to URL - localhost:8000 to see the list of parsed posts

 API - localhost:8000/api/